tidders2000/rmc/README.md

 - help displays when clicked

 I found during testing very occasionally I would get a 500 error.
-I could not find a way to duplicate this and have not solved it.
-I think if the app was launched comercially some load testing would be required as this is what I put it down to.
-I was on a slow connection at the time as well.
+This had no particular pattern to it.
+As i have not done any load testing I have put this down to the flask web server.
+I have now upgraded to Gunicorn and performance seems to off improved.

 I have not added any backway compatability for old browsers